courtneypacheco/Encryption-Scanner-with-Decrypter-/README.md

 SANE is used to perform the actual scan, Pillow works with SANE to display scanned images, and Pycrypto is used for encryption.

-Encryption is performed using AES (American Encryption Standard) with a cipher block mode of operation.

 About the Files
 ==================================
-encryption
+encryptionScanner.py is the script that performs a single-page scan and encrypts the bytes from that scan.
+Encryption is performed using AES (American Encryption Standard) with a cipher block mode of operation.

+fileDecryption.py is the script that decrypts the encrypted documents.